 Adopt from South Korea: What the 2025 Hague Transition Changes

 South Korea's adoption program has been operating continuously since 1953, making it one of the oldest intercountry adoption programs in the world.
-That history is also its complication—South Korea has placed over 200,000 children internationally since the program began, and an ongoing truth commission is investigating fraud allegations spanning decades.
-Families considering Korean adoption in 2025 are entering a program that is both historic and actively being reformed.
+That history is also its complication—historical adoption investigations have increased scrutiny.
+Families considering Korean adoption should verify the current program status and process before proceeding.

 The most significant change happened on October 1, 2025: South Korea's accession to the Hague Convention on Intercountry Adoption officially entered into force.
 This transition from the old "Orphan Process" (I-600A/I-600) to the Convention Process (I-800A/I-800) has meaningful implications for how U.S. families pursue Korean adoption.